t4d-gmbh/Weekend-Out/README.md

 ### 3. Create a Pull Request

-Now that you've implemented the requested feature and pushed your branch back to the remote repository, you can create a pull request to formally propose merging your feature branch into `main`.
+Now that you've implemented the requested feature on the remote repository, you can create a pull request to formally propose merging your feature branch into `main`.

-- Go back to your `Weekend-Out` Repository on **GitHub**.
+- Refresh your `Weekend-Out` Repository on **GitHub**.
 You should see a notification bar prompting you to open a Pull Request.
 If you don't see it, click on "Pull requests" and then "New pull request".

 - Assign yourself to the Pull Request, and go ahead and create it.